 Referral for a detailed assessment

-With parental permission, we give all pupils identified from screening and prior liaison further diagnostic testing.
-If necessary, and with parents’ agreement, we will refer the pupil to an Educational Psychologist or other outside professional for a detailed assessment or diagnosis of needs.
+With parental permission, we give all pupils identified from screening and prior liaison further testing in-house to investigate relative strengths and weaknesses within the pupil’s learning profile.
+However it is sometimes necessary with parents’ agreement, to refer the pupil to an Educational Psychologist or other outside professional for a more detailed assessment or diagnosis of needs.
 We circulate the guidelines based on the professional assessment to all teachers involved.

 Private tuition from a specialist individual needs teacher